scadam/ITServiceAgent/README.md

 a) Copilot Connector for ServiceNow Knowledge (requires setup at admin.microsoft.com)
 b) API plugin for ServiceNow focused on incidents and catalog items (requires direct integration via REST APIs)

+You will need to have VS Code installed on your machine with the latest version of the M365 Agents Toolkit extension.

 Follow the instructions below before attempting to use the agent:
 1. **Pre-requisites** - recommend you test on a developer instance to get started as you will wish to change some of the Scripted REST API authentication prior to deployment on any real instance.
 2. **Install Scripted REST APIs** - create the three operations as a Scripted REST API using the files supplied.